rokon-uddin/TinkerTools/README.md

 # TinkerTools
 A list of handful tips and utility apps for Pros.
-Let the tool to do work so that we can focus more on coding.
+Let the tool to do the work so that we can focus more on coding.

 #### Open Terminal from Xcode:
  1. Create a bash script and save it in some folder.
 If you are lazy like me [here’s the gist](https://gist.github.com/rokon-mlbd/1711e874b12f3707a18115367330f059), download and use it: